 Right, so I’ve got to capitalise on the season and write some seasonal posts.
 The next seasonal fun in store is Halloween.
 As I grew up in America, I think I have an unusual perspective on the whole thing.

 First I should explain that I’m one of those immigrants who is more British than the British.
 I have a deep love of my hard-earned crimson passport and I embrace British culture wholeheartedly.
 I’ve assimilated.
 I can’t really change my accent, but I can choose to say trousers instead of pants.
-I know my aubergines from my eggplants and I never, ever talk about fanny packs (mind you, I’ve not even considered wearing one since the early 90s, but I saw a 6th-former wearing one today so maybe they’re back like Clintons in the White House – hopefully).
+I know my aubergines from my eggplants and I never, ever talk about fanny packs (mind you, I’ve not even considered wearing one since the early 90s, but I saw a 6th-former wearing one today so maybe they’re back).

 I drink real ale.
 I drink my tea with milk and would NEVER heat the water for it in a microwave (a popular American pastime).
 I am good at queuing.
 I am willing to accept less than impressive customer service because I wouldn’t like to make a fuss.
 I think baked beans are perfectly acceptable to eat at breakfast time.